kubeedge/kubeedge/docs/proposals/keadm-scope.md

 may change in the future.
       --field-selector='': Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
-  -f, --filename=[]: Filename, directory, or URL to files identifying the resource to get from a server.
+  -f, --filename=[]: Filename, directory, or URL to files identifying the resource to get from sqlite db file.
       --ignore-not-found=false: If the requested object does not exist the command will return exit code 0.
-  -k, --kustomize='': Process the kustomization directory.
-This flag can't be used together with -f or -R.
   -L, --label-columns=[]: Accepts a comma separated list of labels that are going to be presented as columns.
 Names are case-sensitive.
 You can also use multiple flag options like -L label1 -L label2...
       --no-headers=false: When using the default or custom-column output format, don't print headers (default print